canopy-js/canopy-js/README.md

 ### Motivations

-Canopy JS is motivated by a series of observations.
+Canopy JS is motivated by a series of observations and design-goals.

 #### 1. Explanation is of a graph